- 2 minutes to read

 You can see a full list of gauge presets in the Preset Manager shown below.

-For more information on how to use this manager, see the Preset Manager topic.
+For more information on how to use this manager, see the following topic: Preset Manager.

-A gauge control provides a Style Chooser that is used to quickly change gauge appearance.
+The Gauge control includes a Style Chooser that allows you to change gauge appearance.

-To do this, locate the gauge's smart tag and select Run Style Manager... as shown below.
+Run the Style Manger to access this editor.
+To do this, click the gauge’s smart tag and select Run Style Manager… as shown below.

-Then, select the Gauges Style tab and click the Change Style... button.
+Then, select the Gauges Style tab and click Change Style…

-In the invoked Style Chooser, select the required preset (e.g., Disco) and click OK.
+In the invoked Style Chooser, select the required preset (for example, Disco) and click OK.

-In some cases, you may need to change the style of a particular gauge element.
-This can be done by changing the ShapeType property of the required element.
+In some cases, you may need to change the style of a specific gauge element.
+To accomplish this, change the ShapeType property of the required element.